All Episodes

 We'll play this one.

-It's only about 15 minutes long, so we'll put this bad boy at a 1.2 uh playback speed 1.25.
+So we'll put this bad boy at a 1.2 playback speed, 1.25.

-So I think that at least here's the thing.
+So I think that at least, here's the thing.

 At least you guys know now who she is.

-We're don't worry, we're gonna stay on YouTube, guys.
+We're going to stay on YouTube, guys.

-So, summary.
+So summary.

-We know what RMC ID is.
+We know what Army CID is.

-She was born in the United States, first generation, it seems, and she goes missing, and her sister calls her and doesn't get an answer.
+And she goes missing and her sister calls her and doesn't get an answer.

 Okay.

-So we're still early stages.
+So we're still early states.

-So she was gonna go hiking with with her sister and her um her sister's boyfriend and her boyfriend, and she stopped responding the messages.
+So she was going to go hiking with her sister and her sister's boyfriend and her boyfriend.

 Yeah.